VirtoCommerce/vc-docker/linux/readme.md

 # VirtoCommerce Platform v3 Linux Container

 This is a multi-container Docker application that allows you to quickly configure Virto Commerce v3 to run in a Linux and Windows environment.
 You can also use docker files to create your custom images (check issues section below before creating images).
-The steps described below use http as the protocol for accessing the platform; if it is necessary to use https, follow the steps in the [article.](https://www.virtocommerce.org/t/how-to-use-docker-virto-commerce-platform-v3-container-with-https/159)

 Build image command:
 - `docker build -t virtocommerce/platform:v3 .`